Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Conclusion

 \section{Conclusion}

-This work bridges the gap between fundamental fairness limits and practical optimization by providing a model-agnostic characterization of the separation-utility Pareto frontier.
-We proved the concavity of this frontier (Theorem~\ref{thm:timesharing-frontier-polish}) and demonstrated that complex learned proxies are often unnecessary for classification.
-Instead, a direct empirical estimator of Conditional Mutual Information yields smoother frontiers, lower variance, and intrinsically fairer representations than more sophisticated baselines.
+This work connects fundamental fairness limits with practical optimization by giving a model-agnostic characterization of the separation-utility Pareto frontier.
+On the theoretical side, we formulated separation violation through conditional mutual information and proved that the optimal randomized frontier is the concave closure of the deterministic frontier via revealed randomization (Theorem~\ref{thm:timesharing-frontier-polish}).
+We also identified conditions under which improving utility beyond the best $X$-only predictor necessarily incurs positive separation violation.
+On the empirical side, we showed that, for discrete target and sensitive variables, complex learned proxies are often unnecessary: a direct plug-in estimator of conditional mutual information yields stable empirical frontiers, directly controls posterior-level separation violation, and transfers effectively to operational EO-Accuracy and EO-AUROC trade-offs across standard and multi-class/multi-group benchmarks.

-\textbf{Open challenges.} Despite these advances, critical questions remain. \emph{Theoretical Necessity:} While we characterized the region between the unconstrained utility $U_X$ and the separation-constrained limit $U_{XZ}$, strictly proving the necessity of trade-offs beyond $U_X$ for arbitrary distributions remains an open problem.
-A finer-grained analysis of when and why separation strictly degrades utility is needed. \emph{Continuous \& High-Dimensional Estimation:} Our direct estimator relies on the discrete nature of classification labels.
-Extending transparent, theoretically guaranteed estimators to continuous sensitive attributes or targets without reverting to unstable adversarial proxies remains a significant hurdle.
-Developing estimators that balance expressivity with the rigorous control of simple sample statistics is a key direction for future research.\footnote{During the preparation of this work, the authors used large language model ChatGPT by OpenAI to refine the language and enhance readability.
-After using this tool or service, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.}
+\textbf{Open challenges.} Despite these advances, critical questions remain. \emph{Theoretical necessity:} While we identify sufficient conditions under which utility gains beyond the best $X$-only predictor necessarily incur positive separation violation, a full characterization of when such strict trade-offs are unavoidable for arbitrary distributions remains open. \emph{Continuous and high-dimensional estimation:} Our direct estimator relies on the discreteness of the target and sensitive variables.
+Extending transparent, theoretically guaranteed CMI estimators to continuous or high-dimensional targets and sensitive attributes, without reverting to unstable adversarial or variational proxies, remains an important direction for future work.

 \addtocontents{toc}{ }